 The Magellan arrived very early at her mooring in Bridgetown at 6.00am.
 This was lucky as she bagged the closest berth to the port terminal ensuring the passengers from the two cruise ships that arrived afterwards had a much longer walk.

 Thoroughly rested and relaxed we took a turn through the open-air market to see the locals enjoying drinks in the many shacks that have been turned into ‘Rum shops’.
-Crowded in little circles, seated on plastic chairs they were enjoying rum punch, spontaneously and raucously laughing in unison, smiles permanently pinned on their faces, obviously having fun and in varying states of inebriation.
+Crowded in little circles, seated on plastic chairs they were enjoying long plastic tumblers of rum punch, spontaneously and raucously laughing in unison, smiles permanently pinned on their faces, obviously having fun and in varying states of inebriation.
 They are Caribbean.

-Though the fierce heat of the day had gone and it now felt like a hot English summers’ day we opted against walking back to the ship as we had done last year, and took a taxi instead.
+Though the fierce heat of the day had gone and it now felt like a hot English summers’ day we opted against walking back to the ship as we had done last year and took a taxi instead.
 We spent some time in the terminal before boarding the ship to use the WIFI and check out the news, particularly interesting was that of two cruise ships in the Far East that had Coronavirus on board and the passengers were being quarantined for two weeks.
 We are glad that we chose to go to the Amazon this year and not the Yellow River!